 In 1784, a French physicist and clergyman named Jean Antoine Nollet made an interesting discovery.
 He filled a pig’s bladder with a concentrated solution of alcohol.
 He then put the bladder in water and the bladder expanded!

-- Osmosis is the process in which a liquid moves from a region of lower concentration to a region higher concentration through a semi-permeable membrane.
+Osmosis is the process in which water moves from a region of higher water concentration to a region of lower water concentration through a semi-permeable membrane.

 Osmosis in Plants

-If you take away the semi-permeable membrane, then there is no osmosis.
-There is only diffusion.
-The fact that water is diffusing through the semi-permeable membrane is called OSMOSIS.
+If you take away the semi-permeable membrane, osmosis will not occur, only diffusion.
+The fact that water is diffusing through the semi-permeable membrane is called osmosis.

 If you water the plant with a concentrated salt solution, the plant will wither away because water will be drawn out of the plant.